nikitkagood/Showcase/README.md

 Here I show what I've done.

 P.S This repository is not yet finished.
 It may lack something you'd want to see.
-But one of the biggest projects i've made is already here.
+But one of the biggest projects i've made is already here (coursera yandex white final).

 # SimpleCalc
 Is a simple calculator in console with some menu and input validation